ksyeung/CTF_Writeups/AceResponder_Auditd.md

 **Q5.
 Persistence: What file did the attacker modify for persistence?**

- I have limited familiarity with Linux persistence methods and reviewed Pepe Berba's excellent article about it to learn more: https://pberba.github.io/security/2021/11/22/linux-threat-hunting-for-persistence-sysmon-auditd-webshell
+ I have limited familiarity with Linux persistence methods and reviewed Pepe Berba's excellent article about it to learn more: https://pberba.github.io/security/2021/11/22/linux-threat-hunting-for-persistence-sysmon-auditd-webshell The chart is especially handy.

-Here's a chart from the article: ![[Pasted image 20241204193843.png]]

 Anyway, I reused the same query earlier with a minor addition, and added the columns `auditd.summary.object.primary` and `process.title`: